Skip to main content

 LEAF

-The programme requires participants to complete a workbook with the aim of achieving Bronze, Silver and Gold accreditation sequentially.
-Each level has a number of actions for lab users to carry out in order to save various resources including plastics, water and energy.
+The programme requires participants to complete a workbook to achieve Bronze, Silver and Gold accreditation sequentially.
+Each level has several actions for lab users to carry out to save various resources including plastics, water and energy.
 The aim is ultimately to reduce laboratory carbon emissions and create an environment that supports research quality.
 Other areas covered include equipment efficiency, procurement, chemical management, and business travel.
 Laboratories interested in taking part should contact leaf@cardiff.ac.uk.

 Sustainability Week